Henenu (high steward)

-He is known from two inscriptions, in Wadi Hammamat no. 114 (ca. 2000 BC) as hnw and in his Deir el-Bahari tomb as hnnw.
+He is known from two inscriptions, in Wadi Hammamat no. 114 (c.
+2000 BC) as hnw and in his Deir el-Bahari tomb as hnnw.
 It is unclear whether the two inscriptions refer to the same person.
-William C. Hayes postulated their identity while Herbert Eustis Winlock was hesitant to identify them.
-James P. Allen considers hnw a successor of hnnw as the pharaoh's m-r-pr.
+William Hayes postulated their identity while Herbert Winlock was hesitant to identify them.
+James Allen considers hnw a successor of hnnw as the pharaoh's m-r-pr.

 Travels

-In the eighth year of the reign of Mentuhotep III, Hannu set out from Coptos at the head of a three-thousand-man strong army, crossed the mountainous Eastern Desert by way of Wadi Hammamat, and went on to the coast of the Red Sea.
+In the eighth year of the reign of Mentuhotep III, Hannu set out from Coptos at the head of an army of 3,000 people, crossed the mountainous Eastern Desert by way of Wadi Hammamat, and went on to the coast of the Red Sea.

 Inscriptions

 Hannu wrote of his expedition in stone.
 Under Sankhare (Mentuhotep III), whose name occurs as the 58th on the Table of Abydus, lived a functionary named Hannu, who records on a rock-inscription, in this same valley of Hammamat, some particulars of Mentuhotep's reign, from which it appears that the kings of this dynasty had dealings with Arabia; and the trade thus introduced directly by the valley route from Coptos to the Red Sea, seems to have revived the fallen fortunes of the old monarchy.

 The first voyage to the land of Punt took place under Sankh-ka-ra.
 According to the words of the rock inscription, everything needful was wisely prepared for the expedition, for which the Pharaoh chose as leader and guide the noble Hannu, who gives us the following account of his voyage:

 I was sent to conduct ships to the land of Punt, to fetch for Pharaoh sweet-smelling spices, which the princes of the red land collect out of fear and dread, such as he inspires in all nations.
 And I started from the city of Coptos.—And his Holiness gave the command that the armed men, who were to accompany me, should be from the south-country of the Thebai'd.'

 After a destroyed passage of the inscription, of considerable length, of which, however, enough has been preserved to show us that the narration went on to state that the armed force was sent with the expedition to protect and defend it against the enemy, and that officers of the king, as well as stonecutters and other workpeople, accompanied it, Hannu continues:

 Then I reached the Great Green (wȝḏ-wr).
 Then I made the ships and I dispatched them with all manner of things and made for them a great oblation of cattle, oxen and gazelles.
 When I returned from the Great Green, I performed what His Majesty commanded: I brought for him every product that I found on the shores of God's Land.
 I descended by WSg (unidentified) (and) Ro-Henu (Wadi Hammamat).
 I brought for him splendid blocks of stone for the temple statues.